snagshout/snagshout-sdk/README.md

-# Snagshout SDK for PHP
+# Snagshout SDK

+The Snagshout SDK allows developers to build applications and websites that make use of the Snagshout platform.

+## Supported languages

+- PHP